UBC-MDS/DSCI522-2425-22-wine-chromatic-profile/CONTRIBUTING.md

-# Contributing to the Wine Quality Predictor project
+# Contributing to the Wine Chromatic Profile Predictor project

-This outlines how to propose a change to the Wine Quality Predictor project.
+This outlines how to propose a change to the Wine Chromatic Profile Predictor project.

 ### Fixing typos